cquotient/udsmider/README.md

 # udsmider
 udsmider is an SNS debouncing tool to prevent a distributed system from flooding another system with alarm notifications.
 There are a few components:
 1) A 'source' SNS topic - this is the topic that your code should send notifications to that you want to be alerted of.
-2) A Lambda function to intercept the source notifications and decide whether or not to actually send a notification intendted for a human, based on the subject of the SNS notifications.
+2) A Lambda function to intercept the source notifications and decide whether or not to actually send a notification intended for a human, based on the subject of the SNS notifications.
 3) An ElastiCache redis backend to keep track of messages that have been debounced.
+4) A 'target' SNS topic - this is the topic that udsmider will forward aggregated notifications to.
-4) A cloudformation template to easily deploy all the pieces necessary for this to work in AWS.
+5) A Cloudformation template to easily deploy all the pieces necessary for this to work in AWS.

 ## Getting started
 It is easy to get started: